-ISSUED: 01/01/2024 EFFECTIVE: 01/01 1/2024
+ISSUED: 01/01/2025 EFFECTIVE: 01/01/2025

 SECTION 1 RULES & REGULATIONS ITEM NO.

 APPLICATION OF TARIFF (Continued)

 (a) ACCEPTANCE OF TARIFF:

-The use of the wharves, facilities or any other part of the terminal by anyone is conditional upon strict adherence to all applicable rules and regulations of government or port authorities:
+The use of the wharves, facilities or any other part of the terminal by an upon strict adherence to all applicable rules and regulations of go authorities:

 Federal, State & Local Government Laws and Regulations Municipal Government Laws & Rules Port of Alaska Rules and Regulations Other Regulatory Agencies or Authorities' Rules & Regulations

-Furthermore, use of these facilities shall be deemed an acceptance of this tariff and the terms and conditions as outlined.
+Furthermore, use of these facilities shall be deemed an acceptance of terms and conditions as outlined. f this tariff and the •

-terme and conditions as calined.

 100